cmu-delphi/delphi-epidata/README.md

  - [Sample code for Programatic Access](#code-samples)
  - [References to Related Work](#references)

 # Influenza Data

-### ILINet FluView
+### FluView

-Influenza-like illness (ILI) from U.S. Outpatient Influenza-like Illness Surveillance Network (ILINet).
+Influenza-like illness (ILI) from U.S. Outpatient Influenza-like Illness Surveillance Network (ILINet), aggregated at the regional and national levels.
  - Data source: [United States Centers for Disease Control and Prevention](http://gis.cdc.gov/grasp/fluview/fluportaldashboard.html) (CDC)
  - Temporal Resolution: Weekly* from 1997w40
  - Spatial Resolution: By [HHS region](http://www.hhs.gov/iea/regional/) ([10+1](labels/regions.txt))
  - Open access

 *Data is usually released on Friday

+### ILINet

+An *estimate* of state-level ILI as reported to ILINet.
+Most of the data was digitized from charts and other lossy sources, and is not necessarily accurate or up-to-date.
+This is a static data source, and will not be frequently updated.
+ - Data source: Several online sources, including each state's health department website (listed [here](http://www.cdc.gov/flu/weekly/))
+ - Temporal Resolution: Weekly, from 2010w40 (or later) until 2015w34 (or earlier)
+ - Spatial Resolution: By state/territory ([50+1](labels/states.txt))
+ - Open access

 ### Google Flu Trends